Blood Stain Removal - How To Remove Blood Stains

 The two most important rules for removing blood stains are:

-1. Treat the blood stain as quickly as possible, giving it as little chance to set as possible.
+1. Treat the spots as quickly as possible, giving it as little chance to set as possible.

-2. Do NOT rinse with hot water, which will only set the blood stain.
+2. Do NOT rinse with hot water, which will only set it.
 Instead, treat only with cold water.

-Below are instructions for how to remove blood stains from washable clothing, upholstery and carpet so you can get rid of those blood stains and get back to having fun.
+Below are instructions for how to remove blood stains from washable clothing, upholstery and carpet so you can get rid of them and get back to having fun.

 Blood Stain Removal From Clothing

-Step 1: Assess whether the blood stain is fresh or dried and old.
+Step 1: Assess whether the spot is fresh or dried and old.

-Step 2a: If the blood stain is new then flush the stain with cold water, and then soak in cold water for approximately half an hour.
+Step 2a: If it is new then flush it with cold water, and then soak in cold water for approximately half an hour.
 Then, apply 3% hydrogen peroxide directly to the spot with an eye dropper.

-Step 2b: If the blood stain is dried first brush off all dried blood, and then create a soaking solution of cool water and a laundry detergent that contains enzymes to soak the stained item in for at least 30 minutes, and perhaps longer (up to overnight).
+Step 2b: If it is dried first brush off all dried blood, and then create a soaking solution of cool water and a laundry detergent that contains enzymes to soak the stained item in for at least 30 minutes, and perhaps longer (up to overnight).

 blood stain

-Step 3: After soaking, pretreat the stain with a laundry prewash stain remover.
+Step 3: After soaking, pretreat the spot with a laundry stain remover.

-Step 4: Launder as normal, using either chlorine bleach if the fabric will allow it, or color bleach if not.
+Step 4: Launder as normal, using either chlorine bleach if the fabric will allow it, or oxygen bleach if not.

 Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
 Repeat if necessary.

 There are, of course, alternative methods for removing these stains besides what I've suggsted above.
-You can find additional tips for removing blood stains from fabric here, including tips for using ammonia, or salt to remove these stains.
+You can find additional tips for removing blood stains from fabric here, including using home remedies such as ammonia, or salt.

 How To Remove Blood Stains From Upholstery